 The Clerk's office also allows the public to search for businesses and owners by name, address or registration number.

-Becoming a notary is a multi-step process beginning with an application from the Secretary of State's office and ending with a commission from the Cook County Clerk.
+Becoming a notary is a multi-step process beginning with the application from the Secretary of State’s office and ending with the commission certificate being mailed from the Cook County Clerk.